 The Pokémon Trading Card Game has released thousands of different cards over the past two decades and its multiple iterations.
 And, while most of the cards are readily available to those looking to add them to their collection, only the wealthiest of collectors can acquire some of the rarest cards out there.

-For those avid collectors looking to find these rare Pokémon cards, you can expect to pay thousands of dollars to get your hands on just one of them if you’re lucky enough to find one—and some of them are reaching heights where they can be sold for millions of dollars in private deals.
+For those avid collectors looking to find these rare Pokémon cards, you can expect to pay thousands of dollars to get your hands on just one of them if you’re lucky enough to find one.
+A binder containing all 102 original base-set Pokémon cards, for example, was evaluated at $5,000 to $10,000 on the popular PBS television show Antiques Roadshow.

 The increased interest in the Pokémon TCG and collecting the iconic creatures leads to many wondering what rarest and most valuable Pokémon cards out there are?
 Well, we’ve scoured the internet to find some of those cards to let you know exactly how expensive they are at their peak.